 This tour is available as a private trip for any size group.
 The tour cost will vary with the number of people and any custom requests.

-Trinidad, only seven miles off the coast of Venezuala, contains an abundance of species found in northeastern South America.
-Tobago’s avifauna is more Caribbean in it’s makeup.
+Trinidad, only seven miles off the coast of Venezuala, contains an abundance of species found in northeastern South America, while Tobago’s avifauna is more Caribbean in it’s makeup.

-Incredible birds, awesome accommodations and relaxing birding will surely combine to make this a trip of a lifetime!
+Incredible birds, quality accommodations and relaxing bird photography will surely combine to make this a trip of a lifetime!